-Kerry McGee is a DC-based theatre artist.
+Kerry McGee is a Conspirator with dog & pony dc and a DC-based theatre artist.
 Her interests include ensemble-based work, audience integration, and classical text.

 With dog & pony dc, she was a part of the devising team for Toast and performed in the premiere and touring productions.
-Kerry is the Project Manager for FROM: A You-Us History Project, a collaboration with Honolulu Theatre for Youth, worked on flip the berg with the National Building Museum, and was on the re-devising team of Beertown in DC.
-She also understudied (and will go on or went on, depending on when you are reading this) as the Mayor and the Archivist in Beertown.
+Kerry managed the FROM: A You-Us History Project in school residencies in the early stages of the project when it was a collaboration with Honolulu Theatre for Youth, worked on flip the berg with the National Building Museum, and was on the re-devising team of Beertown (5th anniversary production, 2016).
+She also understudied (and went on) as the Mayor and the Archivist in Beertown.

 Kerry is a teaching artist at Arena Stage.
 There she works with Voices of Now, a youth program dedicated to creating a dialogue between performer and community through poetry, movement, and personal stories and with Camp Arena Stage, teaching Shakespeare and movement.